Alberta’s Out of Province (OOP) and Salvage Vehicle (SV) inspections are the most comprehensive vehicle inspections in North America.

 The Vehicle Inspection Facility Search locates licensed inspection facilities across Alberta.
 Ensure that you are selecting the applicable inspection when searching for an inspection facility.

-A motor vehicle from outside of Alberta must pass an Alberta Out of Province Vehicle Inspection before licence plates can be issued.
+A motor vehicle from outside of Alberta must pass an OOP inspection before licence plates are issued.

-The Government of Alberta may issue an exemption from an inspection if the vehicle's history does not indicate flood, unsafe, salvage, or non-repairable and meets any of the following conditions:
+We may issue an exemption from an inspection if the vehicle's history does not indicate flood, unsafe, salvage or non-repairable and meets any of the following conditions:

 The vehicle must be maintained within Original Equipment Manufacturers (OEM) standards or wear tolerances in order to pass the inspection.

 Structural integrity inspections establish whether the vehicle's frame and body exhibit signs of major collision damage or repairs.
 Technicians also examine the vehicle for corrosion in body or frame members.

 Your OOP inspection may not be conclusive in determining previous crash history, as the inspection is designed to inspect mechanical not structural integrity.

 If your vehicle fails inspection, you must repair it within 10 days of the failure notice to avoid an additional full inspection fee assessment.

 Vehicles repaired and presented for re-inspection within 10 days will be subject to verification of required repairs only.